zikula/core/UPGRADE-1.3.6.md

 .. note::

-    It's wise to `git mv` the files to rename the controllers for example before making changes to the file contents (should be made in a separate commit).
+    It's wise to `git mv` the files to rename/move file before making changes to the file contents (which should be made in a separate commit).

 It is also recommended you place templates in the `Resource/views` folder in a hierarchy as follows: